* All data and terms are mock or from public resources.

 Design Goals

-• Users still using legacy tools (like Excel) should feel instantly familiar with the UI
+- Users still using legacy tools (like Excel) should feel instantly familiar with the UI

-• Use cases (scenario, calculation and report) from different business domain should have highly consistent design
+- Use cases (scenario, calculation and report) from different business domain should have highly consistent design

-Design Challenge - Consistency
+Challenge - Business Consistency

 One of the biggest challenges is consistency among different features.
 These features are from different business units, and originally designed by different teams.